corbado/example-passkeys-flutter/README.md

 2. **apiSecret**: The API secret (something cryptic).

 2.3 Configuring IOS Associated Domains
-If you are running the IOS App, you need an associated domain file stored on your website, so that the IOS Device can download and verify the domains in your entitelement.
-For Corbado Service you can use the following JSON template:
+If you are running the iOS app, you need an associated domain file stored on your website, so that the iOS device can download and verify the domains in your entitelement.
+For Corbado service you can use the following JSON template:
 ```json
 {
   "applinks": {